Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

     sudo apt-get install nodejs
     sudo apt-get install build-essential
 ```
-Now we are going to check what node verison we are on
+Now, when checking node.js' version with
 ```
 node -v
 ```
-You should see
+you should see
 ```
 v7.0.0
 ```
-Then we are going to install pm2
+Finally, to install pm2:
 ```
 npm install pm2 -g
 ```

 Now we are going to use pm2 to launch Red

-cd into your Red directory and find out the location of your python installation.
+`cd` to your Red's installation directory and find out the location of your Python installation by doing `which python3.5`

-This can be done using
-`which python3.5`

-Use the path that you got from the above command in the command shown below and put it where the text and the brackets are
+Use the path that you got from the above command as the argument in the command shown below (no need for brackets)
 ```
 pm2 start red.py --name "Red-Discordbot" --interpreter <path to python 3.5> -- --no-prompt
 ```

-Confirm that you setup red with pm2 with
+Verify that everything went fine with
 `pm2 status`

-To enable auto startup on error and startup use
+To enable auto startup on critical errors and boot use
 `pm2 startup`
-If you arent root it will give you a command that you will need to run before it will take effect.
+If you aren't root it will show you a command that you need to issue before this will take effect.

-You can also view statistics of your Red online on https://keymetrics.io/
+You can also monitor your Red instance online at https://keymetrics.io/